 Details of past and present consultations for An Accessible City projects.

-Community feedback sought on options for St Asaph Street
+Community feedback sought on lowering St Asaph Street speed zone

 Over the past six months Christchurch City Council staff have been meeting with representatives from the Central City Business Group (CCBG) to discuss how the design of St Asaph Street could be modified to address the group’s concerns about the lack of parking spaces, the accessibility of the parking bays, and the narrow width of the traffic lanes.

 The Council has implemented a number of minor safety improvements to St Asaph Street.
 The improvements were recommended following an independent road safety audit and mainly affect line markings and reflective markers.
-This has resulted in improved visibility and traffic flows and does not affect either proposed options.
+This has resulted in improved visibility and traffic flows.